d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 {{% notice info %}}
 If you are using minikube, create directories inside it.
-To do this, connect to the minikube filesystem with `minikube ssh` first, then execute the `mkdir` command provided above.
+To do this, connect to the minikube filesystem with `minikube SSH` first, then execute the `mkdir` command provided above.
 {{% /notice %}}

 ### Edit persistence volume configuration